structr/structr/README.md

 Welcome to structr.
-Please check out http://structr.org for more information.
+See http://structr.org for more information.

-<h1>structr project structure</h1>
+A Quick Start Guide is available here: http://structr.org/quick-start-guide

 <h2>structr contains the following maven projects:</h2>